The Virginia IET Blueprint

 - Use the IET Planning Tool on the Career, Technical, and Adult Education professional development page for an IET planning template.

-Click on the IET by Industry and IET Map buttons to learn more about IET programming in Virginia, including information on who’s offering IET, what industries and credentials they are targeting, and who their partners are.
+Click on the IET by Industry and IET Map buttons to learn more about planned IET programming in Virginia for the 2022-2023 year.
+The map and table here include information on who’s offering IET, what industries and credentials they are targeting, and who their partners are.

 The IET Checklist is a step-by-step guide to plan, develop, implement, and evaluate an IET program.
 Each item on the checklist is a clickable link to resources and tools to assist the team in completing each step.
 Click the yellow button to access the full checklist.